Dewey (deer)

 Dewey is the first cloned deer and was born on May 23, 2003.
 Specifically, he is a White-tailed Deer, or Odocoileus virginianus, and was cloned from a dead buck by the Texas A&M University College of Veterinary Medicine.
-At last report, Dewey was living a peaceful, uneventful life in College Station, TX.
+As reported by Chron in 2013 for his 10th birthday, Dewey was living a "life of luxury" in the college.

-Dewey was born on May 23, 2003.
-A DNA analysis proved that he was genetically identical to the donor, a buck that scored a 232 on the Boone and Crockett scale.
+A DNA analysis proved that he was genetically identical to the donor.
 He was cloned from tissue harvested from the skin cells of the hunted deer.
-Researchers at Texas A&M are studying his antler growth as well as following his offspring to measure their antler growth.
+Researchers at Texas A&M were studying his antler growth as well as possibly following his offspring to measure their antler growth.